Bullying in schools

 - Dealing with cyberbullying and online conflict.

-If the bullying continues
+If the bullying behaviour continues

 If the matter cannot be resolved by the school staff, you can report it to the Chairperson of the school’s Board of Management.
 The Board of Management is legally responsible for the day-to-day running of the school and has a duty of care to the students.